connorcarnes/campbell-letters/README.md

 saw you at such a time at such a place &c. &c. so that I was at last forced to figure you, to myself, in the character of a Flying Dutchman.

-Our brother James├ó┬Ç┬Ö letter has however settled my doubts by telling me that they had a letter from you at home, he tells me too that he wrote to you when he wrote to me & told you where I was, I would then have written long since, but that I expected a few lines from you every moment since the receipt of his letter.
+Our brother JamesΓÇÖ letter has however settled my doubts by telling me that they had a letter from you at home, he tells me too that he wrote to you when he wrote to me & told you where I was, I would then have written long since, but that I expected a few lines from you every moment since the receipt of his letter.
 I begin to fear you